jckantor/TCLab-sketch/README.md

 [Temperature Control Lab](http://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl).
-The sketch is used in conjunction with the compatible Python library [TCLab](https://github.com/jckantor/TCLab) for programmable control of the Temperature Control Lab using Python.
+The sketch is used in conjunction with the compatible Python library [TCLab](https://github.com/jckantor/TCLab) for programmable control of the Temperature Control Lab with Python.
 There are three versions of the sketch:

 * **TCLab-sketch** Provides access to the TCLab via Python Serial library.
 * **TClab-sketch-webusb** Developmental version for WebUSB access.